-- 1. Fulfillment of the BC Secondary School English 12 requirements (70%), or equivalent, and - Either an IELTS (International English Language Testing System) academic or a CELBAN (Canadian English Language Assessment for Nurses) with current, valid results and scores as set by College of Registered Nurses of British Columbia (CRNBC) for the year of admission.
+- Fulfillment of the BC Secondary School English 12 requirements (70%), or equivalent, and - 2.
+Either an IELTS (International English Language Testing System) academic or a CELBAN (Canadian English Language Assessment for Nurses) with current, valid results and scores as set by the British Columbia College of Nursing Professionals (BCCNP) for the year of admission.

-Admission requirements:

-Licensed Practical Nurse (LPN) access
+Admission requirements: Licensed Practical Nurse (LPN) access

-Licensed practical nurses who are applying for admission to the NCBNP must
+Licensed Practical Nurses (LPNs) who are applying for admission to the NCBNP must: